selcukmart/FormGenerator/Wiki/Checkbox.md

 ###### Data Control Structure

-It can be checked if it is checked or not using these structures.
+Using these structures: It can be checked if it is checked or not.

-it is used using 'control' parameter under 'options'
+it is used 'control' parameter under 'options'

 1. SQL